19 of the Best Ontario Hikes

 Ontarians love to hike, so much so that they the town of Haliburton throws the largest hiking festival in Canada.
 You can read more in our guide on the best things to do in Haliburton.

-There are so many places to hike in Ontario we have just barely scratched the surface.
-Where is your favourite hiking trail?
+There are so many places to hike in Ontario that we have barely scratched the surface.
+Where is your favorite hiking trail?

 Travel Planning Resources